 Got It game for an adult and child.
 How can you play so that you know you will always win?

-red set, the green set and the blue set.
+I am thinking of three sets of numbers less than 101.
+They are the red set, the green set and the blue set.
 Can you find all the numbers in the sets from these clues?

 In this activity, the computer chooses a times table and shifts it.
 Can you work out the table and the shift each time?